 What Is Freeze-Dried Candy?

-Now, I hate it when people say “it’s candy that has been freeze-dried.”
+Now, I hate it when people say “It’s candy that has been freeze-dried.”
 What does that even mean?!

 Essentially what happens during the process is that the candies are frozen, then dried.
 The unique drying process removes all of the moisture from the sweets, leaving behind pure sugar crystals.
 This changes their appearance.